Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

-Since all of the lemmas in Section~\ref{sec:model equivalences} deal with the four broad classes of models, and since all these models first generate a vector $V_n$ before they create a graph, we need to be clear where in the graph generation process we are.
+Since the remaining lemmas in Section~\ref{sec: main result dir to indir} deal with the four broad classes of models, and since all these models first generate a vector $V_n$ before they create a graph, we need to be clear where in the graph generation process we are.
+We need to introduce notation that specifies whether $V_n$ has already been generated or not.

-\begin{notation} We will denote a probability measure for a model conditioned on $V_n$ by $\prob_n$.
-We denote the conditional expectation of a model conditioned on $V_n$ by $\expec_n$.
+\begin{notation} We will denote the probability measure for a model conditioned on $V_n$ by $\prob_n$.
+Similarly, we denote the conditional expectation of a model conditioned on $V_n$ by $\expec_n$.
 The unconditional operators remain $\prob$ and $\expec$. \end{notation}

-Our fist task is proving Lemma~\ref{lem:IAG to IEG approx}.
-We will do this by first giving the exact formulation of $\Phi(\IAG_n(V_n, \pi_n))$ and then checking how close this is to the $\IEG$ formulation in the statement of Lemma~\ref{lem:IAG to IEG approx} to identify the required event insensitivity to apply Corollary~\ref{cor:dir to undir event insens}.
-We will first give the lemma that will give us the exact connection between \IAG~and \IEG, after which we will prove Lemma~\ref{lem:IAG to IEG approx}.
+We first prove Lemma~\ref{lem:IAG to IEG approx}.
+We will do this by first giving an exact coupling between IAG and IEG.
+Thereafter, we check how close this is to the IEG formulation in Lemma~\ref{lem:IAG to IEG approx} to identify the required edge insensitivity.
+We will first give the lemma that will give us the exact connection between IAG and IEG, after which we will prove Lemma~\ref{lem:IAG to IEG approx}.